 Whether you’ve been involved with crypto and NFTs for several years or are just starting, it’s always good practice to continuously study safety and security.
 New scams arise regularly, so staying aware will help you sharpen your defenses.

 Discord, Twitter, and Telegram are some of the main platforms NFT projects build out their communities and share information on mints, events, marketplace activity, and more.
 Scammers have noticed this and are always seeking new ways to exploit community members for their holdings.
 Discords, for example, are hardly a secure, scam-free environment: 41 NFT Discords were compromised within the first 10 days of June 2022 alone.

 Here are some ways you can stay ahead of common scams on these platforms:

-- When you're clicking on announcement links or public messages, confirm they are legit; this includes NFT mint announcements, airdrops, QR codes, or DMs (even from a name you may recognize).
+- When clicking on announcement links or public messages, confirm they are legit; this includes NFT mint announcements, airdrops, QR codes, or DMs (even from a name you may recognize).
 Do your research and verify all links, information, and announcements with a thorough investigation.
 Phishers, imposters, plagiarists, scammers, and hackers all exist on these platforms, so stay vigilant.
 Scammers rely on the fear of missing out (FOMO) mentality and employ a common strategy of urgent, time-limited messages with links to be clicked.

 It’s easy to let your guard down when you’ve become comfortable in a fun space, but with so much activity on these platforms, staying aware and informed is pivotal.